 Make sure your front and rear tires are inflated to the correct pressure.
 Driving at a high speed can cause the air pressure in your tires to decrease, leading to overinflation.

-If you’ve driven your car recently or changed the tire’s air pressure since New Year’s Day, check that the sensor is working properly by inflating each wheel separately and verifying that both read at 28 psi (2 bar).
+If you’ve driven your car recently or changed the tire’s air pressure since New Year’s Day, check that the sensor works correctly by inflating each wheel separately and verifying that both read at 28 psi (2 bar).

-A bad axle or shaft can also lead to low air pressures in a tire, often caused by metal on metal contact when turning a wheel fast enough; if this happens replace both axles as soon as possible.
+A lousy axle or shaft can also lead to low air pressures in a tire, often caused by metal-on-metal contact when turning a wheel fast enough; if this happens, replace both axles as soon as possible.

-Always keep an eye out for warning signs such as unusually noisy brakes, difficulty accelerating or steering, poor fuel economy, etc, which could indicate trouble with one of your wheels/axles.
+Always watch for warning signs such as unusually noisy brakes, difficulty accelerating or steering, poor fuel economy, etc, which could indicate trouble with one of your wheels/axles.

 To Recap

-If you have any questions about how to reset the Tpms sensor on your Honda Civic 2014, don’t hesitate to ask us in the comments below.
+If you have questions about resetting the Tpms sensor on your Honda Civic 2014, please ask us in the comments below.

 Leave a Reply